librasteve/raku-Dan-Polars/README.md

 # raku Dan::Polars

-This is a new module to bind raku [Dan](https://github.com/p6steve/raku-Dan) to Polars via Raku NativeCall / Rust FFI.
+This new module binds raku [Dan](https://github.com/p6steve/raku-Dan) to Polars via Raku NativeCall / Rust FFI.

-The following broad capabilities are envisaged:
+The following broad capabilities are included:
 - Polars structures (Series, DataFrames) as opaque shadows
 - Polars expressions (via Polars::dsl)
-- Polars lazy queries (via raku lazy semantics)
+- Polars lazy queries (via raku lazy semantics [wip])
 - raku Dan features (accessors, dtypes, base methods, Dan::As::Query API extension)
 - broad datatype support & mapping
 - concurrency

-The ultimate aim is to emulate the examples in the [Polars User Guide](https://pola-rs.github.io/polars-book/user-guide/dsl/expressions.html)
+The aim is to emulate the examples in the [Polars User Guide](https://pola-rs.github.io/polars-book/user-guide/dsl/expressions.html)

 ## All is strictly pre-release and only if you know what you are doing!!!